 Our principal executive offices are located at 308 Dorla Court, Suite 206, Zephyr Cove, Nevada, 89448.
-We lease this property, which comprises approximately 2,090 square feet of office space, from a third party for a term that ends in 2015.
+We lease this property, which comprises approximately 2,090 square feet of office space, from a third party for a term that ends in 2017.
 We have no other properties and believe that our office facility is suitable and appropriately supports our current business needs.

 Item 3.
-Legal Proceedings.
+Legal Proceedings

-We have four intellectual property infringement lawsuits pending against multiple parties in the United States District Court for the Eastern District of Texas, Tyler Division, pursuant to which we allege that these parties infringe on certain of our patents.
+We have one intellectual property infringement lawsuit pending against Apple, Inc. in the United States District Court for the Eastern District of Texas, Tyler Division, pursuant to which we allege that this party infringes on certain of our patents.
 We seek damages and injunctive relief in all the complaints.